 An electric wheelchair, or powerchair, can be a great mobility partner for people with limited upper-body mobility who desire more independence.
 These wheelchairs are often a primary choice of people who love to travel and explore independently.
 With the advancement in design and technology, some mobility devices can now be summoned with a top on your phone screen.
-The WHILL Model Ci is an innovative electric wheelchair which comes packed with powerful features and stylish looks.
-Check out what the users have to say about their experience with the WHILL Model Ci.
+The WHILL Model Ci2 is an innovative electric wheelchair which comes packed with powerful features and stylish looks.
+Check out what the users have to say about their experience with WHILL's products.

 The cost of an electric wheelchair is higher than a manual wheelchair, but the comfort and independence make up for the cost difference.

 Heavy-duty wheelchairs are designed to accommodate taller or wider adults with limited mobility.
 Created to meet the needs of those weighing 300 lbs or more, these chairs are designed to be more durable.
 The downside of these wheelchairs is that the heavier weight of these chairs makes them more difficult to transport in a vehicle.
 On the bright side, however, most of these chairs are adjustable and built with anti-tip features, which make them a great choice.